“ The care of the hounds

 by which Ridinger entered himself in the Book of History

-Sheet 32 (Thienemann + Schwarz 274) of the Representation of the Wondrous Stags and Other Animals. – Margins above & below 7.7 and 6.5 resp., laterally 3.3-3.5 cm wide. – Small rust spot in the caption.
+Sheet 32 (Thienemann + Schwarz 274) of the Representation of the Most Wondrous Deer and Other Animals. – Margins above & below 7.7 and 6.5 resp., laterally 3.3-3.5 cm wide. – Small rust spot in the caption.

 The “imperial” work of 1744